Educational & Behavioral Interventions for Challenging Students

 Small class size.
 The EBICS program classrooms have a typical student to staff ratio of 2 to 1.
 There are typically four to five students in each classroom.

 A team approach.
-Classroom teams consist of a Licensed Special Education teacher, an Education Specialist, trained Teacher Assistants and a SECEP Principal.
+Teams consist of Parents, a Licensed Special Education teacher, an Education Specialist, trained Teacher Assistants and a SECEP Principal.
 Additional support is provided by: Speech and Language Pathologists, Board-Certified Behavior Analysts (BCBA), Reading Specialists, Teacher Specialists, Occupational Therapists, Licensed Social Workers and Assistive Technology professionals.

 Measuring progress.
 The classroom team uses prescriptive assessments to develop an Individualized Educational Program (IEP) for each student.
 Progress is continually monitored.
 Instructional decisions are based on data that is reviewed every 4.5 weeks.
 Student achievement is reported to families every 4.5 weeks.
 As appropriate, students participate.